JosephEoff/josepheoff.github.io/_posts/2020-02-27-howtosolder-11soldersmdpassive.md

 I prefer working with SMD parts these days.
 I find them easier to handle, easier to solder, and easier to remove if I need to change things.

 There's quite a bit of explaining to do, so I'm going to break this down into sections.
-It looks like a lot of stuff but once you do it you'll realize while it takes a lot of words to explain it,  doing it is a snap.
+It looks like a lot of stuff but once you do it you'll realize that while it takes a lot of words to explain it,  doing it is a snap.
 You can solder in an SMD part in just a few seconds.

 # Steps